tcurdt/jdeb/docs/ant.md

     drwxr-xr-x    4 tcurdt  tcurdt   136 Jun 25 03:48 classes

-It's also possible to use a `fileset` or even a `tarfileset` to specify the set of files to include with their permissions :
+It's also possible to use a `fileset` or even a `tarfileset` to specify the set of files to include with their permissions:

 ```xml
     <deb destfile="jdeb.deb" control="${deb}/control">